maxmurdoch/flock/src/pages/products/trainee.md

 coverNote:
   bodyText: >-
     We're here to help.
-You can get your required proof-of-insurance document for your PfCO application emailed to you in seconds with the Flock Cover app.
+You can get your required proof-of-insurance document for your PfCO application in seconds with the Flock Cover app.
   image: ../../images/uploads/cover-note.svg
   isShowing: true
   link: